Self-defense: Armed

 A wide variety of weapons can be deployed defensively.
 The most suitable depends on the threat presented, the victim or victims, and the defender's experience.
 Legal restrictions also vary greatly and influence which self-defense options are available.
 In some jurisdictions, firearms may be carried openly or concealed expressly for this purpose.
 In contrast, other jurisdictions have tight restrictions on who can own firearms and what types they can own.
 Knives, especially those categorized as switchblades, may also be controlled, as may batons, pepper spray and personal electroshock weapons—although some may be legal to carry with a license or for certain professions.

 Non-injurious water-based self-defense indelible dye-marker sprays, or ID-marker or DNA-marker sprays linking a suspect to a crime scene, would in most places be legal to own and carry.
 Everyday objects (Some examples including: flashlights, baseball bats, newspapers, keyrings with keys, kitchen utensils, tools, and hair spray aerosol cans in combination with a lighter) can also be used as improvised weapons for self-defense.

-Verbal self-defense
+Verbal

 Verbal self-defense is defined as using words "to prevent, de-escalate, or end an attempted assault."

 Women's self-defense

 According to Victims of Sexual Violence: Statistics on Rainn, about "80 percent of juvenile victims were female and 90 percent of rape victims were adult women".
 In addition, women from ages 18 to 34 are highly at risk to experience sexual assault.
 According to historian Wendy Rouse in Her Own Hero: The Origins of Women's Self-Defense Movement, women's self-defense training emerged in the early twentieth century in the United States and the United Kingdom, paralleling the women's rights and suffrage movement.
 These early feminists sought to raise awareness about the sexual harassment and violence that women faced on the street, at work, and in the home.
 They challenged the notion that men were their "natural protectors", noting that men were often the perpetrators of violence against women.
 Women discovered a sense of physical and personal empowerment through training in boxing and jiu-jitsu.
-Interest in women's self-defense paralleled subsequent waves of the women's rights movement, especially with the rise of Second-wave feminism in the 1960s and 1970s and Third-wave feminism in the 1990s.
-Today's Empowerment Self-Defense (ESD) courses focus on teaching verbal, psychological, and physical self-defense strategies.
+Interest in women's self-defense paralleled subsequent waves of the women's rights movement, especially with the rise of second-wave feminism in the 1960s and 1970s and third-wave feminism in the 1990s.

+Empowerment Self-Defense (ESD) courses focus on teaching verbal, psychological, and physical self-defense strategies.
 ESD courses explore the multiple sources of gender-based violence, including its connections with sexism, racism, and classism.
 Empowerment Self-Defense instructors focus on holding perpetrators responsible while empowering women with the idea that they have the right and ability to protect themselves.